 - Add 3 cups of water and let it boil on high heat.
 Once it starts to boil, turn down the heat and let it cook for 10 minutes so that the gravy thickens and all the spices release their flavor in the curry.

-- Add as many kofta balls as you want to prepare.
+- Add about 12 kofta balls in the curry.
 You can always freeze the leftover dry kofta balls to be used later.
-Cook kofta balls in the curry for about 15 minutes and then turn off the heat.
+Cook kofta balls in the curry for about 10 minutes on low heat and then turn off the heat.
 Add garam masala.
-Garnish with chopped cilantro and Home style Zucchini kofta curry is ready.
+Garnish with chopped cilantro and Homestyle Zucchini kofta curry is ready.

 - Don’t cook koftas in curry too much because they start to fall apart.